Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Derivation of the inequalities

 One can also see that \EQ{eq:rightJx2Jy2C} corresponds to the tangents of the hyperbola appearing in \EQ{eq:rightJx2Jy2B}.
 Let us consider all the inequalities that can be obtained from \EQ{eq:rightJx2Jy2C} for all $\alpha$'s and $\beta$'s.
-They are all fulfilled if and only if \EQ{eq:rightJx2Jy2B} is fulfilled.
-Hence, \EQ{eq:rightJx2Jy2B} is also valid for all separable states. $ $
+They are all fulfilled if and only if the inequality in \EQ{eq:rightJx2Jy2B} is fulfilled.
+Hence, \EQ{eq:rightJx2Jy2B} is also valid for all separable states.
+Note that our proof remains valid for the case of fluctuating number of particles. $ $

 \EQL{eq:rightJx2Jy2B} is an entanglement condition that detects the Dicke state given in \EQ{eq:Dickestate} as entangled.
-However, on the right-hand side we have the expectation value of $\sqrt{J_x^2+J_y^2},$ which is difficult to measure in an experiment.
-We now show somewhat weaker criteria, in which the operator expectation values on the right-hand side are easy to measure.
+However, on the right-hand side we have the expectation value of an operator which is difficult to measure in an experiment.
+We now show somewhat weaker criteria, in which the operator expectation values on the right-hand side are much easier to measure.